LOADING ...

 Ranting about 'what had she wrong,'

-And 'how she could have raised her weird differently,'
+And 'how she could have her weird daughter differently,'

-And 'why did her weird daughter do to her.'
+And did her weird daughter do this to her.'

-These fits had no effect on the however,
+These fits had no on the girl however,

-Pike would merely place one hand each eye and stare directly ahead,
+Pike would merely place one aside each eye and stare directly ahead,

-lending a swift kick in her mother's shin.
+Sometimes lending a swift in her mother's shin.

 Seemed against her.

-And chasing her into rooms where she didn't to be.
+And chasing her into where she didn't want to be.

 But the last was the morning she woke to a pair of